 Concern about any aspects of the course can be discussed by the Joint Consultative Committee (Undergraduate) of the Earth Sciences Faculty (JCC(U)).
 This committee consists of two student representatives from each year, the Undergraduate Course Advisor and administrative staff.
 It meets once a term.
 Students are encouraged to contact a student representative before the meeting if they have issues they would like to be discussed.
-The issues raised by the students are also brought to the Earth Sciences Faculty and its Teaching Committee for further discussion.
-A student representative is invited to attend the Faculty meeting each term.
+The issues raised by the students are also brought to Teaching Committee, and then to Departmental Committee, for further discussion.
+A student representative is invited to attend the Teaching Committee meeting each term.

 Volunteers from the 1st year students are requested at the induction meeting and informally.
-Please contact Emma Brown if you want to become involved.
+Please contact enquiries@earth.ox.ac.uk if you want to become involved.